rhcreynold/workshop-operator-lab-guide/workshops/better-together/container-namespaces.rst

 Summary
 ''''''''''
 Linux kernel namespaces are used to isolate processes running inside containers.
-They're more lightweight than virtulization technologies and don't require an entire virtualized kernel to function properly.
+They're more lightweight than virtualization technologies and don't require an entire virtualized kernel to function properly.
 From inside a container, namespaced resources are fully isolated, but can still be viewed and accessed when needed from the host and from